StefanManninen/StefanManninen/README.md

 Languages and frameworks vary depending on the problem
 (JavaScript, Dart, Python, C/C++, etc.)
 Whatever solves the problem.

+### 📦 Projects

+**Daily Tools**
+Modular system where features plug into a shared core.
+Built to stay maintainable over time — not just to work today.

+**Mail Infrastructure**
+Self-hosted mail system that runs without constant intervention.
+No external dependencies beyond what’s necessary.

+**Skolgranskaren**
+Built from a real case.
+Focus on structure, documentation and accountability.

 ### 💭 Mindset
 > If a system is fragile, it’s poorly designed.